-In addition to being securitised in global certificates, in the past the rights of investors were also securitised in individual unit certificates (so-called physical securities).
-Physical securities are no longer issued.
+In addition to being securitised in global certificates, the rights of investors were in the past also securitised in individual unit certificates (so-called physical securities).
+The issue of physical securities has been discontinued.
 The purchase of units is therefore only possible if these are held in custody.

-Delivery obligation for physical securities
+Delivery requirement for physical securities

-As a result of new legal requirements, investors may no longer retain possession of any bearer units issued in the past in the form of physical securities.
-Any physical securities must be handed over, together with any unmatured coupons, to a securities clearing and depository bank, an authorised and/or recognised domestic or foreign central depositary or another suitable foreign depositary in collective custody.
-Investors may not ask for these physical securities to be reissued to them.
-The Company may replace the physical securities delivered with a securitisation of the relevant units in a global certificate.
+The bearer units issued in the past in the form of physical securities may no longer remain in the possession of the investor due to new legal requirements.
+Together with unmatured dividend coupons, they must be held in collective custody with a central depositary for transferable securities, an authorised or recognised domestic or foreign central depositary, or another suitable foreign depositary.
+Investors cannot require these physical securities to be reissued.
+The Company may replace the physical securities that have been delivered with a securitisation of the corresponding units in a global certificate.

-Physical securities may be deliverey by your local bank or via the Fund's depositary.
+The physical securities can be delivered via your local bank or the Depositary of the Fund.

-Any bearer unit certificates which are not held in collective custody at one of the offices referred to above by 31 December 2016 will become invalid after this date.
-This also applies to any unmatured coupons.
-As at 1 January 2017, the rights of the investors concerned will instead be securitised in a global certificate.
-The investors will then be co-owners of this global certificate and/or the collective holding belonging to this certificate in proportion to their share of the Fund's assets.
-They may subsequently submit their invalid bearer unit certificates to the Fund's depositary and ask for their units in the Fund to be credited to a securities account.
+Bearer unit certificates not in collective custody at one of the depositaries mentioned above as at 31 December 2016 will become invalid after this date.
+This also applies to unmatured coupons.
+From 1 January 2017, the rights of affected investors will instead be vested exclusively in a global certificate.
+The investors, in accordance with their share of the Fund's assets, then become co-owners of this global certificate or the collective holding to which this certificate belongs.
+They can then submit their invalid bearer unit certificates to the Depositary of the Fund and demand that in exchange, their units in the Fund be credited to a custody account.

-Information on the procedure for redeeming coupons which reach maturity by 31 December 2016:
+Specific instructions for the redemption of coupons maturing by 31 December 2016:

-Until 31 December 2016, investors may submit their matured coupons for redemption, via the agent maintaining their securities account (local bank), to the technical agents appointed by the depositary, DZ BANK AG Deutsche Zentral-Genossenschaftsbank, Platz der Republik, at the addresses set out below: Payment shall, in principle, be made by crediting the investor's account at the loval bank.
-Cash payments are not possible.
+Investors may submit coupons maturing by 31 December 2016 for redemption, via the agent maintaining the securities account

+(local bank), to the technical agents appointed by the Depositary, DZ BANK AG Deutsche Zentral-Genossenschaftsbank, Platz der Republik, 60265 Frankfurt am Main, at the addresses set out below: